sshiroi/vmux/README.md

 - download ffms2
 - download libbluray and dependencys
 - download mpv and vlc
-- download https://github.com/rust-av/ffms2-rs/archive/96fcd54feeca37f8493276a95c4850ea81896905.tar.gz and unpack to ffms2_patched
-- Apply patch by hand or download git and use the `git apply ../ffms2.patch` to apply to ffms2_patched
 - add mpv and vlc to PATH
 - Add env variables FFMS_INCLUDE_DIR and FFMS_LIB_DIR
 - Add env variable LIBBLURAY_INCLUDE_DIR pointing to libbluray include